core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Privacy Considerations {#ssec-privacy}

-Group OSCORE ensures end-to-end integrity protection and encryption of the message payload and all options that are not used for proxy operations.
+Group OSCORE ensures end-to-end integrity protection and encryption of the message payload and of all the options that are not used for proxy operations.
 In particular, options are processed according to the same class U/I/E that they have for OSCORE.
 Therefore, the same privacy considerations from {{Section 12.8 of RFC8613}} hold for Group OSCORE, with the following addition.

 * When protecting a message in group mode, the countersignature is encrypted by using a keystream derived from the group keying material (see {{compression}} and {{sssec-encrypted-signature-keystream}}).
 This ensures group privacy.
 That is, an attacker cannot track an endpoint over two groups by linking messages between the two groups, unless being also a member of those groups.